Skip to content

 The mystery of Hideki Tojo’s Zoshigaya grave

-Tojo’s post-war story is quite long and involved.
+Tojo’s post-war story is long and involved.
 I won’t comment on his trial.
 That is well-documented.
-But here is a brief explanation of why he ended up in this cemetery.
-And I must admit it is unsatisfactory.
+But this explains why he ended up in this cemetery.
+I admit it is unsatisfactory.

 After the war, Tojo attempted suicide when the Occupation Forces arrested him.
 Upon his recovery, he was sent to Sugamo Prison.
 The International Military Tribunal for the Far East found him guilty of war crimes.
 It sentenced him to death on November 12, 1948.

-That sentence was carried out at Sugamo Prison prison on December 23, 1948.
+That sentence was carried out at Sugamo Prison on December 23, 1948.
 He was executed by hanging.
-And this leaves us with a mystery.
 The history books say his ashes were scattered over the Pacific Ocean.
-So why does he have a grave at Zoshigaya Cemetery?
+This leaves a mystery.
+Why does he have a grave at Zoshigaya Cemetery?

-The grave is a cenotaph.
+It is a cenotaph.
 Why was it made?
-I can only say, I don’t know.
-But, wouldn’t it be natural for his family to make one?
-No matter what he was convicted of, they and many others would need a place to pay respects to him.
+Wouldn’t his family want one?
+They and others would need a place to pay respects to a person of his stature.
 That is probably the answer.

 Where is the Hideki Tojo grave?